bbidulock/xde-theme-penguins/README.md

 Samples
 -------

-Following is a sample of screenshots of the theme taken under the [ADWM][13] window manager.
+Following is a sample screenshot of the theme taken under the [ADWM][13] window manager:

 ![adwm.jpg](scrot/adwm.jpg "Wallpaper #5")